OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Design from Trust - How to Build Better Futures.md

 ## How

 Designing from ([[From Trust, Not For|not for]]) trust usually isn't a patch to existing systems.
-It requires thoughtful (re)design — and a "mirror" — as well as following a set of principles.
+It requires thoughtful (re)design that follows a set of principles.

 Wikipedia illustrates this need for thoughtful redesign nicely.
 It wasn't originally a wiki at all.
 It [[Wikipedia Started as the Nupedia|started life as the Nupedia project]], modeled on traditional publishing.
 When that effort wasn't working, the project team had a caterpillar-to-butterfly moment that was neither obvious nor easy, but which led to the team's finding a way to the organic, explosive growth that gave us the modern Wikipedia.

-In this case, the inventors of Wikis did the thoughtful Design from Trust; Wikipedians adopted and inherited it, then enhanced it as they solved problems that smaller wiki sites hadn't yet hit.
+In this case, the inventors of the Wiki did the thoughtful Design from Trust; Wikipedians adopted and inherited it, then enhanced it as they solved problems that smaller wiki sites hadn't yet hit, as well as .

-About those "mirrors...."

-Because it involves trust, you can't just bolt Design from Trust onto existing systems and expect it to work.
-It needs a feedback loop from experienced guides I think of as "mirrors," because one of their more important tasks is to reflect things back that you may not want to see.
-These mirrors might be experienced DfT facilitators, or perhaps just other people who are ahead of you on the Design from Trust path, and can point out those hard-to-see contradictions.

-Mirrors are necessary because we're often blind to the ways in which we're breaking trust, in large part because we've normalized those practices.
-For example, we think of advertising as a very normal part of many business models, so much so that ads fuel several of the largest, most influential companies on the planet.
-Alas, advertising bakes in multiple breaches of trust: companies dumpster-dive our data, analyze it to discover what causes us to buy, then fill our world with offers and enticements, often (usually?) for things we don't need.
-And we've normalized it.

-In contrast, [Design Thinking](https://en.wikipedia.org/wiki/Design_thinking), which predates Design from Trust, doesn't need mirrors because it relies on empathic observation and rapid prototyping.
-You can train groups in practically any setting to use Design Thinking, and they will produce interesting results... but likely not transformative results, and sometimes results that reinforce existing dysfunctions.

-Design from Trust brings Design Thinking the moral compass that it lacks.

 In Design from Trust, just **seeing** the contradictions isn't enough.
 You have to **shift** your thinking, because from today's default frame of mind, many of the solutions DfT proposes seem counterintuitive or downright crazy, as I described earlier.
 A real shift allows you then to **shape** the new dynamics you want to create, then **set** it all in motion.
-More on this "4S" (See • Shift • Shape • Set) process in future posts.

-Underpinning the 4S change model are the [Principles of Design from Trust](https://bra.in/5jkNwq), which start with [[Assume Good Faith]] (or Intent).
+Underpinning this change model are the [Principles of Design from Trust](https://bra.in/5jkNwq), which start with [[Assume Good Faith]] (or Intent).
 More on these soon, too.

 Finally, because Design from Trust is the common thread connecting very different movements and industries, your ability to see it improves the more stories you hear of DfT examples.
 I've started telling these stories [[Introducing My Contrarians|here]] and [[Shorts to Revitalize Cities|here]] and would love to spark others' extending this catalog.